 What better way to end the day then heading to the Allways Lounge where you can check out some of the city’s best drag and burlesque performers.
 If you're up for a late night snack afterwards, be sure to indulge in some beignets from world renowned Cafe Du Monde.

-Start your day off by attending one of the most talked about brunches in all of New Orleans: Drag Brunch at the Country Club.
-Mimosas, lip-synching drag queens and eggs, what could be better?
+Start your day off by attending brunch at the Country Club.
 Be sure to book this brunch in advance, as reservations here are coveted.
 Then, take a stroll through the Marigny neighborhood checking out some of the city’s best graffiti and the most colorful shotgun-style homes.
 While in the neighborhood, stop by the AIDS memorial at Washington Square Park.
 This one of a kind piece was sculpted by local artist Mitchell Gaudet and features the faces of people affected by the disease.
+If you’re looking for a sweet treat in the summertime, Chance in Hell Sno-balls is a queer-owned, woman-owned business serving up artisanal sno-balls in the Bywater.